-Members who use hospice services or elect to use a hospice benefit at any time during the reporting period are excluded from the eligible population.
-These members may be identified using various methods, which may include but are not limited to enrollment data, medical record or claims/encounter data (Hospice value set).
+Members who use hospice services or elect to use a hospice benefit at any time during the reporting period are excluded from the eligible population, regardless of when the services began.
+These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data (Hospice Encounter value set; Hospice Intervention value set), or supplemental data.